-- In small, relatively non-touristic cities where there aren’t “independent” hostels, you might find a HI hostel since they are such an old organization
+- In small, relatively non-touristic cities where there aren’t “independent” hostels, you might find an HI hostel since they are such an old organization

 - They are usually of very high quality (clean, professional, etc.) due to the HI standards they follow.

-Which websites I use to find, compare and book independent hostels?
+Which websites do I use to find, compare and book independent hostels?

-To search for independent hostels I usually use two sites (and now a third one) each of which have specific features that I like:
+To search for independent hostels I usually use two sites (and now a third one) each of which has specific features that I like:

 I would say this is my favorite option.
 Besides almost always having the cheapest options and not charging commission, it also has a particular function that I like to use.
 I’ll describe what this function is a little bit farther down on the page when I discuss how to choose which hostel to stay in.

 After I’ve checked on Hostelbookers, I’ll go to Hostelworld to compare prices.
 Normally, Hostelbookers is the cheapest, but this isn’t always true.
 Honestly, I do not have the slightest loyalty to either site and will always opt for whichever has the cheapest prices.